If you're interested in alternative therapies and would like to help others, a career as an acupuncturist may be for you

 A few companies, keen to enhance their employees' potential, hire acupuncturists to treat their staff.

-Although still quite rare, opportunities for part-time work through the NHS or GP practices are increasing to complement other aspects of healthcare, in areas such as:
+You may occasionally find an opportunity for part-time work through the NHS or GP practices, in areas such as:

 Limited part-time work may be available in hospices or care homes.